Was this article helpful?

-Here, the asterisk refers to all the search engines or visitors that crawl the website while the slash indicates to the visitors that they should avoid visiting that particular website.
+Here, the asterisk refers to all the search engines or visitors who crawl the website, while the slash indicates that they should avoid visiting that particular website.

 This negative ranking depends on the crawl budget that Googlebot assigns to your website.
 The crawl budget represents the number of URLs on your website that Googlebot decides to crawl through.

 Now, this is where the “Robots.txt” file comes in handy.
-To help Googlebot or any other search engine crawl the most important webpages on your website, you can mention the important URLs within the “Robots.txt” file.
+To help Googlebot or any other search engine crawl the most important web pages on your website, you can mention the essential URLs within the “Robots.txt” file.
 This helps improve SEO rankings for your website.

-Let’s consider a scenario where we have placed content for a particular blog post within the Contentstack CMS.
-Here, we have placed the content, however, it is supposed to be published to the website at a later time.
+Consider a scenario where we have placed content for a particular blog post within the Contentstack CMS.
+We have placed the content but it is supposed to be published on the website later.

 To avoid the blog getting published at an earlier time, the developer includes the link for this blog post within the “Robots.txt” file.
 This means that the blog post entry will be skipped whenever any other content is sent for publishing.